Fiber product homotopy method for multiparameter eigenvalue problems: Conditioning of the fiber product MEP and standard MEP

 We briefly review some relevant ideas in \cite{Peter2017}, on which our condition number in Section~\ref{ss:kappaFP} is based.
 Let $\mathcal{Z}$ be a degree-$p$ variety in $\mathbb{P}^n$ of codimension $n-d$.
 The \emph{Hurwitz variety} of $\mathcal{Z}$ is a subvariety of the Grassmannian $\mathbb{G}(n-d,n)$ of $(n-d)$-dimensional projective linear subspaces in $\mathbb{P}^n$ defined by

 The Hurwitz variety is an irreducible hypersurface defined by a polynomial called the \emph{Hurwitz form} in the coordinate ring of the Grassmannian \cite{Sturmfels2017}.
 This variety can be regarded as the set of ill-posed instances of the problem of intersecting a variety by a varying linear space \cite{Peter2017}.
 By \cite[Definition~1.1 and Theorem~1.4]{Peter2017}, we have the following definition. \begin{definition} Let $\mathcal{Z}$ be a $d$-dimensional irreducible projective variety in $\mathbb{P}^n$ and $\mathbb{M}\in\mathbb{G}(n-d,n)$.
-Let $\zv\in\mathcal{Z} \cap \mathbb{M}$.
+Let $\zv\in\mathcal{Z} \cap \mathbb{M}$ and $\alpha$ be the minimum angle between the tangent spaces $\mathsf{T}_{\zv}( \mathcal{Z})$ and $\mathsf{T}_{\zv} (\mathbb{M})$.
 The \emph{intersection condition number} of $\mathbb{M}$ at $\zv$ with respect to $\mathcal{Z}$ is